xx00a/Group6/use_cases/use_case_population_report.md

-# Use Case 4: Output a Population Report
+# Use Case: Produce a Population Report

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context
-As an **administrator** I want to produce a *Population Report* with many different criterias, in order to get a better understanding of the demography of population and provide this information further to other departments in World Health Organization.
+As an *Administrator*, I want to produce a *Population Report* with many different criterias, in order to get a better understanding of the demography of population and provide this information further to other departments as required by the World Health Organisation.

 ### Scope
 All countries in database.